Which Wearable Device Is Right for You? (Apple Watch, WHOOP, Oura, Garmin, Fitbit, Ultrahuman)

 ✅ Fitness tracking with pace, GPS, and third-party apps

-✅ Daily use convenience (Apple Pay, notifications, etc.)
+✅ Daily use convenience (Apple Pay, notifications, music, etc.)

 Cons:

-❌ Notifications can be distracting if you’re aiming for focus
+❌ Device can be distracting if you’re aiming for focus

 Best for: People who want a health device and a smartwatch in one

 WHOOP is designed for those who care more about recovery than steps or screens.
-It has no display and focuses on HRV, sleep, and strain metrics.
-A unique battery pack allows you to charge while wearing it, so you rarely need to take it off.
+It has no display and focuses on Heart Rate Variability (HRV), sleep, and strain metrics.
+Their ecosystem surrounds the philosophy of a sustainable lifestyle by maintaining balance between strain, sleep, and recovery.

 Pros: